-INSTRUCTOR: Dr. Joel Cubley OFFICE HOURS: OFFICE LOCATION: TBA A2316 TELEPHONE/E-MAIL: 465-8605 (W) / jcubley@yukoncollege.yk.ca COURSE OFFERING: DAYS & TIMES: January 7 - April 26, 2013 Lectures: Mondays & Wednesdays, 3:00-4:30pm (A2210) Laboratory: Tuesday, 9:00am-12:00pm (A2801)
+INSTRUCTOR: Dr. Joel Cubley

+OFFICE HOURS: Fridays 1 - 2:30 p.m.

+OFFICE LOCATION: A2316

+TELEPHONE/E-MAIL: 465-8605 (W) / jcubley@yukoncollege.yk.ca

+FAX:

+COURSE OFFERING: January 6 - April 25, 2014

+DAYS & TIMES: Lecture: Monday/Wednesday, 3 - 4:30 p.m.;

+Lab: Tuesday 9 a.m. - 12 p.m.

-COURSE DESCRIPTION
+COURSE DESCRIPTION:

-This course focuses on the structure and chemical makeup of earth materials, specifically the physical and chemical properties of minerals on both macroscopic and microscopic scales.
+This course focuses on the structure and chemical makeup of Earth materials, specifically the physical and chemical properties of minerals on both macroscopic and microscopic scales.
 Students will learn how to identify rocks and rock-forming minerals contained in hand samples, and how to manipulate rock classification schemes for igneous, sedimentary, and metamorphic rocks.
 Basic principles of mineralogy (crystal systems, chemical and physical properties) will be explored, as well as elementary petrological theory.
 Investigations will be framed in light of characteristic geologic environments, many of which can be found in the Yukon.
 Students will be given an introduction to polarized light microscopy and how it can augment hand sample rock and mineral identification.

-LEARNING OUTCOMES
+LEARNING OUTCOMES:

-Upon successful completion of the course, students will have demonstrated the ability to
+Upon successful completion of the course, students will have demonstrated the ability to:

-• Correctly identify common minerals using a combination of hand sample and thin section properties, and relate those properties to their crystal structures and chemistry.
+1) Correctly identify common minerals using a combination of hand sample and thin section properties, and relate those properties to their crystal structures and chemistry.

-- Describe the types and relative abundances of phases in a rock based on observations from hand specimens and thin sections. - Manipulate petrological classification schemes for igneous, sedimentary and metamorphic rocks based on mineral proportion and textural information. - Predict what minerals should be stable and are likely to be found in a variety of environments (sedimentary, igneous, metamorphic). - Apply an understanding of simple igneous systems, including the use of binary and ternary phase diagrams in interpreting igneous rock petrogenesis. - Use metamorphic mineral assemblages, textures, and an understanding of mineral reactions and chemical equilibrium to constrain deformation history and P-T conditions.
+- 2) Describe the types and relative abundances of phases in a rock based on observations from hand specimens and thin sections. - 3) Manipulate petrological classification schemes for igneous and metamorphic rocks based on mineral proportion and textural information. - 4) Predict what minerals should be stable and likely to be found in a variety of environments (sedimentary, igneous, metamorphic). - 5) Apply an understanding of simple igneous systems, including the use of binary and ternary phase diagrams in interpreting igneous rock petrogenesis. - 6) Use metamorphic mineral assemblages, textures, and an understanding of mineral reactions and chemical equilibrium to constrain deformation history and P-T conditions.

-DELIVERY METHODS/FORMAT
+DELIVERY METHODS/FORMAT: